Sevavietl/RubyGarageLibrary/README.md

 ## Tests

-There is a test suit, written with [Test::Unit](http://test-unit.github.io/).
+There is a test suit, written with [Test::Unit](http://test-unit.github.io/) (and [Rack::Test](http://www.rubydoc.info/github/brynary/rack-test/master/frames) additionally for the web app).

 ```bash
 rake test